-In an Internal internship, individuals intern either in support of an IU cybersecurity operational service or organization (like OmniSOC or UITS Information security) or in support of a grant-funded academic or research project.
+In an internship, individuals support either an IU cybersecurity operational service or organization (like OmniSOC or UITS Information security) or a grant-funded academic or research project.
 All are valuable experiences.

-A great place to start your search for an internal internship IU’s Career Development Center.
+A great place to start your search for an internship is IU’s Career Development Center.
 But don’t stop there!
 Research deeper by checking department and organization websites.
 A few to start:

-External internships are opportunities with organizations outside IU, either in the public sector (such as the State of Indiana) or private sector, such as Cook Medical, Lilly, or others.
-IU’s central resource for external internships--along with many other opportunities-- is Handshake.
+Externships are opportunities with organizations outside IU, either in the public sector (such as the State of Indiana) or private sector, such as Cook Medical, Lilly, or others.
+IU’s central resource for externships--along with many other opportunities--is Handshake.

 How can you get the internship you want?